ChrisDuffley/stationPlaylist/readme.md

 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 7.0 (2016 onwards).
 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
-* Add-on update feature that comes with this add-on has been removed.
-Use Add-on Updater to update this add-on.
 * Features marked as "experimental" are meant to test something before a wider release, so they will not be enabled in stable releases.

 ## Shortcut keys